zowe/docs-site/docs/user-guide/generate-certificates.md

 * The certificate values used at runtime are referenced in the `zowe.certificate` section in the `zowe.yaml` file.
 * The command `zwe init certificate -c ./zowe.yaml --update-config` updates the runtime `zowe.certificate` section to reference the generated certificate generated from the `zowe.setup.certificate`.

-Open the `zowe.yaml` file to check the references to the newly generated certificate values as shown in the following code snippet:
+Open the `zowe.yaml` file to check the references to the newly generated certificate values as shown in the following code snippet.

 **Updated `zowe.certificate` section in `zowe.yaml`:**